-My music was cranked up to high volume as I cruised along the dark woodland road, singing along at the top of my lungs, to my favorite song.
-My Chemical Romance - Welcome to the Black Parade.
+With my music cranked up to high volume, I cruised along the dark woodland road, singing along at the top of my lungs to my favorite song: My Chemical Romance - Welcome To The Black Parade.

 “Sometimes I get the feeling she’s watching over me, and other times I feel like I should go.
 And through it all, the rise and fall, the bodies in the streets.
 And when you’re gone, we want you all to know, we’ll carry on...”

 “Oh shit!”
 I screamed.

 I slammed my foot down hard on the brake, forcing an emergency stop.
 I’d been way too preoccupied singing along to my music.
 I hadn’t seen the bear that had wandered out of the forest and onto the middle of the road.

 I was deep in the wilderness, somewhere on the edge of Nowhere-Ville, heading towards Stayridge City.
 From the edge of the road, on either side of me, was just dark dense woodland.
 I must've taken a wrong turn somewhere because I didn't recognize the road signs that I'd passed.
 Where the fuck was Forest Lake?
 I didn't want to have to pull over on an unlit road to check Google Maps.
 Now I'm glad that I didn't.